Close Menu

 An aerial view of the Stellantis Windsor Assembly Plant from 2024.
 (Patrick Morrell/CBC)

-It’s unclear if those estimates remain accurate.
+It remains unclear if those estimates are still valid.

 Source link